Explore our portfolio

 Domain:

-Generating renewable energy aids resilience and security as well as saving money and making operations more sustainable.
+Generating renewable energy supports resilience and security as well as saving money and making operations more sustainable.
 The availability of land on the defence estate makes solar PV a particularly attractive option, whether through grid or private wire connections.
-Utilities and site wide infrastructure are crucial to supporting existing and new facilities, be that high-voltage (HV) power supplies, wastewater and drainage systems or public services.
+Utilities and site-wide infrastructure are crucial to supporting existing and new facilities, such as high-voltage (HV) power supplies, wastewater and drainage systems or public services.

 We can help with:Case study: Solar energy for a net-zero future